IN THIS GUIDE:

 - ODMHSAS Partnerships for Success Contractors

-- OSDH Center for the Advancement of Wellness MPOWER grantees (statewide and tribal)
+- OSDH Center for Chronic Disease Prevention & Health Promotion Wellness MPOWER grantees (statewide and tribal)

 - TSET Healthy Living Program Grantees

 - TSET Health System Initiative Grantees

 - State-agency staff who provide support the above groups

 Q: Can I be a member of OK In the Know?

 In the beginning as we build and shape the OK In the Know community, membership is limited to the groups mentioned above.
 We’re starting small to learn how collaboration works for some key groups in Oklahoma, much like a pilot phase.
 In the near future, we hope to add new members, voices, and expertise from other groups that play an integral role in promoting health in the state of Oklahoma.